We Can Still Cancel the Apocalypse

 Whatever the causes, deaths now exceed new births at an alarming rate.
 In the end, the colony collapses with the death of its queen.
 We can now apply these lessons to human populations.

-We know Neanderthal man was erased about 40,000 years ago, after having roamed Europe for several hundreds of thousands of years.
+We know the Neanderthal went extinct about 40,000 years ago, after having roamed Europe for several hundreds of thousands of years.
 Surely, by now modern man must have developed the required intellect to control his own evolution, right?
 If only we had the time, we would cure all disease, end all war, save the whales, lock the climate in a fixed state–preferably at 80 degrees Fahrenheit—and stop the universe from expanding.
 But these are the delusions of politicians whose only currency is the false promise.
 In reality, more than having outwitted nature, man has escaped fate by chance.

 Disease: The Black Plague

-No human settlement, city, nation or empire either has endured, or will endure, forever.
-Societal collapse is a historic certainty.
+No human settlement, city, nation or empire either has endured or will endure forever.
+Societal collapse is a historical certainty.
 In the past, even entire continents of people were faced with the possibility of collapse.
 In medieval Europe, the bubonic plague, also known as the Black Death, killed nearly 30% of all Europeans, amounting to 25 million individuals out of a population of 85 million.
 It took Europeans three centuries to recover.

 Graph 4 below shows how the plague had impacted the population of England.